Spencer Steer Player Props: Reds vs. Dodgers

-On Friday, Spencer Steer (.289 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 10:10 PM ET.
+The Cincinnati Reds and Spencer Steer (.410 slugging percentage over his past 10 games, including one homer), take on starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Brewers.
+He notched a home run while going 2-for-4 in his last game against the Dodgers.

 Spencer Steer Game Info & Props vs. the Dodgers